neps-in/project-ideas/README.md

 As a result, when you face real-world problems or complex challenges, you can easily recall what you have learned and apply it confidently.
 Project-based learning turns knowledge into experience, and experience into long-term understanding.

+---

+You may **Watch** this project as I would be adding more project ideas every now and then.

+---

 Happy Learning !!

 ---